prasaddds/parking1/README.md

 8)npm install framer-motion
 9)Execute npx json-server --watch data/db.json --port 8002
-10)Make the heirarchy of files as shown in github link
+10)Make the heirarchy of files as shown in github link 11)Then start the app by executing npm start.